 However there were a few bumps along the way that I would like to share with other instructors:

 1) No matter how many times you tell your students to unplug the Arduino from the computer before changing wires around on the breadboard, they will forget, and start changing wires around while the whole system is live. (…making plenty of mistakes in the process) While our Arduinos survived, the ports they were connected to sometimes did not.
-I would recommend that you use a (sacrificial) powered usb hub between the computer and the Uno to protect the computer’s usb ports from this abuse.
+I would recommend that you use a sacrificial powered usb hub between the computer and the Uno to protect the computer’s usb ports from this abuse.

 2) The single most common mistake that the students made was forgetting to put the limit resistor on the LED, and a few digital ports were lost from resulting high currents if student failed to notice the the led was unusually bright.
-(Again, I am amazed the mcu’s survived these events without needing surgery) I suggest that you pre-solder a 10k limit resistor directly to the common ground line of the LED’s before you hand out the parts so that there is no way for younger students to make this mistake.
+(Again, I am amazed the mcu’s survived these events without needing surgery) With younger students, I suggest that you pre-solder a 10k limit resistor directly to the ground line of the LED’s before you hand out the parts so that there is no way to make this mistake.
 They will still hook the thing up wrong, and three color led’s will light up with unusual color combinations if you ground any of the 4 lines, but I don’t think we lost any digital lines that way.

 More Resources for Teachers: